thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Tuesday, 23 May 2023
+### Daily Rundown on Wednesday, 24 May 2023

-- The average temperature today is 15.43˚C;
+- The average temperature today is 17.01˚C;
-- With highs of 16.4˚C and lows of 7.92˚C.
+- With highs of 17.74˚C and lows of 7.55˚C.
-- You can expect overcast clouds for the day.
+- You can expect broken clouds for the day.

 <!-- weather_marker ends -->